The Atheist Faith Under Review

 Trusting the airplane assumes more than aerodynamics

-When you step onto a plane, you trust that it will fly and reach your intended destination safely.
-You trust the engineers, the pilot, the maintenance, and yes, the laws of aerodynamics.
-And you trust them because you have seen patterns.
-Planes have flown many times before.
-Experience teaches you to expect they will fly again.
+When you step onto a plane, you trust that it will fly and land safely.
+You trust the engineers, the pilot, the maintenance crew, and yes, the laws of aerodynamics.
+You trust them because you have seen patterns.
+Planes have flown many times before, and experience teaches you to expect they will fly again.

-That everyday confidence depends on something most of us rarely stop to examine: the reliability of human rationality.
+That everyday confidence rests on something we rarely stop to examine.
 It depends on your mind being able to reason from repeated experience.
-It depends on the world being stable enough that patterns can be discovered and trusted.
+It depends on the world being stable enough that patterns can be found at all, and on those patterns holding tomorrow as they did yesterday.
+Step onto the plane and you are trusting that your mind can know real things about a real world.

-Christianity offers an answer that fits the world we actually inhabit: the universe is intelligible because it is created by a rational God, and our minds can grasp reality because we are made in His image (Genesis 1:26–27).
-That does not discourage investigation.
-It explains why investigation works.
+Christianity offers an answer that fits the world we actually inhabit.
+The universe is intelligible because a rational God made it, and our minds can grasp reality because we are made in His image (Genesis 1:26-27).
+That is why investigation works, and why it is worth pressing further.

-Looking for God in the machine is the wrong category
+Looking for God inside the machine is the wrong category

 Some people say, “I do not see God in the laws of aerodynamics, so God is unnecessary.”

-But of course you do not “see” the maker of something as a component inside the thing.
-You can investigate a car for a lifetime and never find the inventor sitting under the hood.
-That does not mean there was no inventor.
-It means you are asking the wrong kind of question.
+But you never find the maker of a thing as a component inside the thing.
+You could take a car apart for a lifetime and never find the inventor sitting under the hood.
+That would tell you nothing about whether there was an inventor.
+You would simply have asked the wrong kind of question.

-God is not a part of the universe, as though He were one more object inside the system.
-He is the Creator of the system.
-So the question is not, “Where is God inside the machinery?”
-The more foundational question is, “Why is there an intelligible, law-governed world at all, and why do we have minds capable of discovering it?”
+God is the Creator of the system, not an object within it.
+So the useful question runs deeper: why is there an intelligible, law-governed world at all, and why do we have minds capable of discovering it?

-Many debates about God and science orbit around “design.”
-People discuss whether a biological structure is too complex to arise by evolutionary processes.
-Those conversations can be detailed and technical.
+Many debates about God and science orbit around design.
+People argue over whether some biological structure is too complex to have arisen by evolutionary processes.
+Those conversations turn detailed and technical quickly.

-In the cell, that translation system is real and specific.
-The DNA message is first copied into a working message, and then a tiny molecular machine in the cell reads that message in three-letter “words.”
-Helper molecules act like carriers, bringing the right building blocks at the right time, so the cell can assemble proteins.
-[6] In other words, the cell has a built-in reading and translating system that takes the DNA message and turns it into working parts.
+And that system is not hypothetical.
+Within protein-coding genes, the DNA sequence is first copied into a working message.
+A molecular machine then reads that message in three-letter words.
+Helper molecules act as carriers, bringing the right building blocks at the right time, so the cell can assemble proteins.
+[5] The cell has a built-in reading and translating system that turns a stored message into working parts.

-This is not a claim that chemistry is irrelevant.
-Chemistry is obviously involved.
-The point is that when you encounter coded information and an interpreter system, you are dealing with something that looks very different from mere chemistry.
+Chemistry is obviously involved in all of this.
+The point is that coded information and an interpreting system are a different sort of thing from chemistry alone.
 Words and languages are not the same kind of thing as ink and paper.

 A brief note for clarity